capacitor-community/fcm/README.md

 - `npx cap sync android` _(always do sync after a plugin install)_
 - `npx cap open android`
 - add `google-services.json` to your `android/app` folder
-- `[extra step]` in android case we need to tell Capacitor to initialise the plugin:

 Now you should be set to go.
 Try to run your client using `ionic cap run android --livereload`.